harrykhh/whats-up-publisher/README.md

 	`}`

 8. TDinforation - an array of object which includes the name, id and conntion jdbc url of the Teradata object.
+	It will use `select * from dbc.dbcinfo` to get the response time.

 	Example: